MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 <!-- [...] -->
 {% endhighlight %}

-And that's where the `CL` task gets invoked.
+And that's where the `CL` task gets invoked!

 Nice, so a `Project` can have `Target` entries and a `Target` groups `Task` entries together (one of which can spawn other `Project`).